-To-date, over 15,500 plantiffs have filed lawsuits against Johnson & Johnson.
-And, this number is only growing.
+To-date, over 15,500 plaintiffs have filed lawsuits against Johnson & Johnson.
+And this number is only growing.
 Victims claim the company failed to warn consumers about a potential link between their talc baby powder and ovarian cancer.
-But, Johnson & Johnson claims that their product is safe and that science is on their side.
-So who’s right?
+But Johnson & Johnson claims that their product is safe, and that science is on their side.
+So, who’s right?
 Even more pressing, what can you do if you believe this product has harmed you?

 For decades, Johnson & Johnson was aware that samples of their talc products contained trace amounts of asbestos.
 In fact, reports revealed in 2018 show that the company was made aware of these negative findings as early as the late 1950s.
 Despite of learning about the connection, the company withheld the information from its customers, regulators, and stakeholders.